High-Performance Tensor Contraction without Transposition: Implementation Details

 The SMTC and BSMTC algorithms we have implemented use a BLIS-like framework and the actual BLIS micro-kernels.
 The reasons we did not pursue using the BLIS framework directly are subtle.
 On one hand, the BLIS framework does offer substantial flexibility in defining custom operations such as packing kernels, but not quite the level of flexibility we require especially with regards to the loops inside the macro-kernel and at the level of the micro-kernel.
 On the other hand, we also wished to explore alternative techniques for implementing the BLIS approach.
 One significant difference of our implementation to BLIS is that where BLIS uses a recursive data structure to specify the necessary partitioning and packing operations at runtime (the \emph{control tree}), we use a C++11 variadic template structure which enables the compiler to automatically select the appropriate partitioning and packing operations based on the type of the tensor or matrix object passed to each step.

-For example, all operands begin as {\tt Tensor<T>} objects, are wrapped in matrix-aware {\tt TensorMatrix<T>} objects that preserve the full multidimensional nature of the tensors, are eventually ``matrified'' into {\tt BlockScatterMatrix<T>} objects, and then $A_{\bar{I}\bar{P}}$ and $B_{\bar{P}\bar{J}}$ are packed into regular {\tt Matrix<T>} objects using the block-scatter matrix layout.
+For example, all operands begin as {\tt Tensor<T>} objects which are straight-forward C++ objects representing general tensors, but are then wrapped in {\tt TensorMatrix<T>} objects that divide the indices into bundles and keep track of partitioning of the matrix representation of the tensor.
+These objects are eventually ``matrified'' into {\tt BlockScatterMatrix<T>} objects by generating scatter and block scatter vectors for the current matrix partition.
+Finally, $A_{\bar{I}\bar{P}}$ and $B_{\bar{P}\bar{J}}$ are packed into regular {\tt Matrix<T>} objects using the block-scatter matrix layout.
 Overloaded packing and micro-kernel wrapper functions handle each of these types as appropriate.
 Our implementation does use the various assembly micro-kernels and blocking parameters from BLIS, though, and in testing we have found no measurable difference in performance of matrix multiplication.
 The C++ template specification for the BSMTC driver is given in \figref{bsmtc}.

 In this template implementation, the data type (float, double, etc.) is a template parameter, but the number of dimensions in each tensor is not.
 We have found requiring this parameter to be a compile-time constant to be overly restrictive in practice.
 However, because the dimensionality is not known \emph{a priori} (or bounded), the interface layer must perform some small memory allocations to manipulate arrays of dimension lengths, strides, labels, etc. Most {\tt malloc} implementations contain optimizations for very small allocations however (for example, Apple's OS X has a per-thread pool for blocks of up to 992 bytes), and indeed we do not measure a significant overhead in our implementation due to these allocations.
 Additionally, dimension labels (represented by a string type) almost always fall in the range of the small string optimization (SSO) which eliminates some allocations.
 If handling short vectors becomes an issue, it is also feasible to enforce a maximum dimensionality for tensors so that a static allocation or the stack may be used.